JSusak/AACAppSite/README.md

 Deployment is handled via the [gh-pages](https://www.npmjs.com/package/gh-pages) npm package.
 By following a few steps you will be able to set up deployment with a few commands.

 1) gh-pages should already be installed if you have ran 'npm install'.
 2) In package.json, under 'homepage', change the username to your github username and REPONAME to the name of the repo.
+Also in vite.config.ts, change the base to '/REPONAME/'.
 3) Run:
 ```bash
   npm run deploy